 Watermark means adding the photographer’s signature into your photograph.
 It can be a logo, signature, or the photographer’s name.
 As long as that watermark represents the photographer.

 It’s easy and it’s not likely watermarked photos will be taken by others.

-For me, this is most effective way to protect a photo, but not really the most favorite.
+For me, this is the most effective way to protect a photo, but not really the most favorite.
 The usual reason is probably that it doesn’t look good in a photograph.

 2. Upload on the right site

-What I mean is that you should upload your photo on a website that created especially for photography.
+What I mean is that you should upload your photo on a website that is created especially for photography.
 500px and Viewbug are some examples of photography websites.
 Those websites protect photos from being stolen by blocking the right-click and copy.

 This is what happens when you right-click on this website.

 3. Upload Small Resolution

 Another way is to reduce the size of your photo.
 A bigger photo means better quality and better quality is more preferable.
-For that reason, it is better to reduce the size before upload it to the internet.
+For that reason, it is better to reduce the size before uploading it to the internet.

 It is easily done from any photo-editing software and even from your phone.
-If you want to upload it to social media as a post, my recommendation is between 600-900 pixel on the long edge.
+If you want to upload it to social media as a post, my recommendation is between 600-900 pixels on the long edge.
 Of course, these sizes reduce the quality of the photo.
 So if you want to maintain the photo’s high quality, my recommendation is to max in 1080 pixels on the long edge.